-Joeri Rogelj holds a PhD in climate science from ETH Zurich, Switzerland, and a Master's degree in Engineering and a postgraduate degree in Development Studies, both from KU Leuven, Belgium.
-Before joining the Grantham Institute, he held research positions at the Potsdam Institute for Climate Impact Research (PIK, Germany), as a post-doctoral researcher at ETH Zurich, and as a Research Scholar at the International Institute for Applied Systems Analysis (IIASA, Austria) with whom he continues to collaborate.
+Joeri Rogelj holds a PhD (2013) in climate science from ETH Zurich, Switzerland, and an MSc in Engineering (2003) and a postgraduate degree in Cultures and Development Studies (2005), both from KU Leuven, Belgium.
+Before joining the Grantham Institute, he held research positions at the Potsdam Institute for Climate Impact Research (PIK, Germany), as a post-doctoral researcher at ETH Zurich, and as a Senior Research Scholar at the International Institute for Applied Systems Analysis (IIASA, Austria) with whom he continues to collaborate.
 His professional background further includes three years as a project engineer in the field of rural electrification and drinking water systems in Rwanda, including leading the Rwanda Hydropower Atlas study.

 et al., 2017, Understanding the origin of Paris Agreement emission uncertainties, Nature Communications, Vol:8, ISSN:2041-1723